 at St Bride Foundation, Bride Lane, Fleet St., EC4Y 8EQ (non-residential).
 Near Blackfriars Underground station.

 General theme is "Celebration of the Sea".
-Programme drawn from a broad range of subjects including Art, Current Affairs, History, Literature, Music, Philosophy, Science and Travel.
-Will include 27 different talks, 5 workshops and 6 guided walks around the City of London.
+There is a huge programme drawn from a broad range of subjects including Art, Current Affairs, History, Literature, Music, Philosophy, Science and Travel.
+It includes 27 different talks, 5 workshops and 6 guided walks around the City of London.
+For DETAILED PROGRAMME and BOOKING FORM click here on London Region Summer School.

 Attendance can be for one, two or three days.
 Cost is £38 per day with refreshments and a cold buffet lunch included.